starinje/moneyd-quickstart/README.md

 - Set up node to install modules globally​

-- v​If you already have Moneyd installed, make sure to upgrade to the latest version.
+- If you already have Moneyd installed, make sure to upgrade to the latest version.
 Moneyd version 4 or higher is required.

 Simple enough, however, installing npm packages globally can ofter cause permission headaches that require a series of steps to remedy.
 This added complexity is frustrating and can act as a barrier of entry for potential developer integrations with ILP.
 Additionally, future version releases of Moneyd must be tracked in order to maintain compatibility with the ILP network.